 - You may qualify for free or low-cost coverage through Medicaid in Vermont, or your children may be able to obtain coverage through the Children’s Health Insurance Program (CHIP).

 Each of these forms of assistance depends on your income and family size.

 Many people who apply for coverage at the Vermont exchange will be eligible for some form of financial assistance.
-Read on to learn more about your options.
+Read on to learn more about each option.

 Who Qualifies for Obamacare Tax Credits?

 Obamacare tax credits can immediately bring down your monthly health insurance premiums; you don't have to wait until tax time to claim them.
-Using these tax credits, many lower-income Americans are able to sign up for free or very low-cost health insurance plans, while others achieve significant savings on monthly premiums.
+Using these tax credits, many lower-income Americans can sign up for free or very low-cost health insurance plans, while others achieve significant savings on monthly premiums.

 One caveat: If your income significantly increases during the year, you must report the change to Vermont Health Connect.
 If you don't, you may find yourself with a big tax bill at the end of the year because you will have to pay back the tax credits for which you were no longer qualified.

 Eligibility Under the Old Rules

 The Affordable Care Act, without the new, temporary tax credits, limits eligibility to individuals and families earning between 100% and 400% of the federal poverty level.
 In case you’re curious, here’s what that looks like for different Vermont household sizes in 2020, the most recent year for which federal poverty level numbers are available.